cgonc/BLOG/blogv1/_posts/plnotes/2015-01-07-records-sml.markdown

 {% endhighlight %}

 <p align="justify">
-A record is also an example of each-of-type like a tuple.
+A record is also an example of an each-of-type like a tuple.
 We can access the elements of a record by name like #name record1.
 A tuple is in fact a record.
 That is, all the syntax for tuples is just a convenient way to write down and use records.
 You can see it from the way of accessing elements in a tuple.
 We access the elements in a tuple like #1 tuple1.
 So they are the same.